Plotly, F# and Response of India to Covid Crisis

 Chart.Scatter(vaccinationPlotData, StyleParam.Mode.Lines_Markers)

-You can find dashboard json file here or take latest from https://dashboard.cowin.gov.in/.
+You can find the dashboard JSON file here or take the latest from https://dashboard.cowin.gov.in/.

-Here how result looks like when cell is executed.
+Here's how the result looks when the cell is executed.

-There are too many questions of Vaccination, just like there are questions of the earth being flat.
-Let’s answer the first question and leave the second one for next time.
+There are too many questions about vaccination, just like there are questions about the earth being flat.
+Let's answer the first question and leave the second one for next time.

-Here I am filtering data from the date vaccination started and then grouping Covid Cases based on week, just to make both data equivalent.
-As the vaccination number was too high compared to Covid cases I m dividing it by 100 just to make the graph more readable.
+Here I am filtering data from the date vaccination started and then grouping COVID cases based on the week, just to make both data sets equivalent.
+As the vaccination numbers were too high compared to COVID cases, I'm dividing it by 100 just to make the graph more readable.

 let confirmedCasesAfterVaccinationStarted =